 The original house was rebuilt in 1766 by John Adam, the architect of Dumfries House.
 In 1798, Broomhall was redesigned and enlarged by Thomas Harrison as a prototype for the Greek revival movement.
 In the hands of subsequent architects, the genesis of its design would widely influence contemporary architectural form and the decorative arts.

-The house was finally completed during the reign of Queen Victoria, when the front portico was added in 1865 by Charles Heath Wilson, a founding director of Glasgow School of Art.
+The house was finally completed in 1865 during the reign of Queen Victoria, when a portico was added to the north front by the architect Charles Heath Wilson, a founding director of the Glasgow School of Art.

 HISTORY & HERITAGE